AlanBreck/WorkingFolder/README.md

 ## Benefits

-This gives you shorcuts, and convenient ways not to lose your work.
+This gives you shortcuts, and convenient ways not to lose your work.
 It gets you on the fast track, basically!

 ## Git Aliases